SUPPORTING INCLUSION AT WOODSIDE

 |Siobhan Adams||Trust Improvement Leader|

 |Nikki Enver||Behaviour Lead - Nurture|

 Click here for the Local authority's local offer

 You will find our SEND and INCLUSION policies in the policies section of the website.

 Many children have an ‘additional need’ at some stage of their school career - though this may only be of a temporary nature and may be emotional, physical or intellectual.
 There are also those pupils, as highlighted by the Education Act 1989, who have a specific learning difficulty.

 A unified, systematic approach is essential within the school to ensure all-round support, continuity and an effective structure for communicating with parents.
-The DCSF ‘Code of Practice’ and our own Special Needs Policy (based on the Government's Code of Practice, 2014) provide the framework for these processes Provision for pupils with additional needs is coordinated by the school’s Assistant Head for Inclusion/SENCO (Special Educational Needs Coordinator).
+The DCSF ‘Code of Practice’ and our own Special Needs Policy (based on the Government's Code of Practice, 2014) provide the framework for these processes.
+Provision for pupils with additional needs is coordinated by the SENCO.

 Facilities for the disabled